 Terror struck he took to flight, and on the silent plains is howling in his vain attempts to speak; he raves and rages and his greedy jaws, desiring their accustomed slaughter, turn against the sheep—still eager for their blood.
 His vesture separates in shaggy hair, his arms are changed to legs; and as a wolf he has the same grey locks, the same hard face, the same bright eyes, the same ferocious look.

 As Ovid describes it, Lycaon’s metamorphosis is not merely a whim or arbitrary punishment, but an act with evolutionary values.
 The change is allotropic, that is, a transformation of physical features without a change in the essence.
 Lycaon’s shell, his deceptive human form, is peeled off to reveal his negative, and dominant, personal qualities.
 The bloodthirstiness, the “ferocious look,” was always there.
-The physical change was the final stage in his transformation, making the internal and external self the same.
+The physical change was the final stage in his transformation, with the external now reflecting the internal.

-In the twelfth century, when Marie de France was writing in England under the guardianship of the queen, Eleanor of Aquitaine, Ovid was widely known and the poetess even quoted from him in her work.
+In the twelfth century, when Marie de France was writing in England under the patronage of the queen, Eleanor of Aquitaine, Ovid was widely known, and the poetess even quoted from him in her work.
 According to the historian Caroline Bynum, adopting the classical narrative was not a random choice, but rather exemplifies the period, the “Twelfth Century Renaissance” that saw considerable social, cultural, and conceptual changes.
 She contends that the intellectual efforts devoted to categorizing different types of change attest to the importance attributed to understanding the human body as a “psychosomatic unit.”
 As implied by the title of her book, Metamorphosis and Identity, the notion of change and transformation challenged the twelfth-century perception of the individual and their identity.
 Consequently, even if the possibility of metamorphosis from man to beast was dismissed, the fact that the laws of change were explored in the literature of the time leads Bynum to two main conclusions.
 First, that it was understood that a change in appearance does not necessarily indicate a change in essence.
-In many stories, it ultimately turns out that the man was dressed in a costume sewn from animal hide (as in “a wolf in sheep’s clothing”).
+In many stories, it ultimately is revealed that the man was dressed in a costume sewn from animal hide (as in “a wolf in sheep’s clothing”).
 The fantastical motif therefore served as an aesthetic literary device.
-Secondly, in line with the methodology adopted in the current paper, the popularity of anthropomorphic tales, particularly the terrifying ones of werewolves, is evidence of the importance of the need to perceive the human soul as a single unit.
+Secondly, consistent with the methodology adopted in the current paper, the popularity of anthropomorphic tales, particularly the terrifying ones of werewolves, is evidence of the importance of the need to perceive the human soul as a single unit.